mvexel/OSMQualityMetrics/README.md

 - The -l array script is best for large OSM files.
 If you're working with smaller, city-sized OSM data files. run OSMJS with the -h option for more info.
-- The script will save its output files in the current working directory.
+- The scripts will save its output files in the current working directory if no OUT_DIR is specified.

 Timings
 =======